 Business Card Costs

-If you choose to go with Vistaprint.com then click here to get 250 for $10 with free standard shipping.
+If you choose to go with Vistaprint, then click here to get 500 cards for $9.99 with free standard shipping.
 If you choose to have a slogan or something else printed on the back of the card then this will cost you $3 to $6 extra.
-If you choose the premium matte stock paper which is what I use, then that is an extra $7 or so.
-So all in you can get a nice set of cards for less than $25.
+If you choose the premium matte stock paper which is what we use, then that is an extra $8 or so.
+So all in all you can get a nice set of cards for less than $25.

-At moo.com you are going to be looking at between $50 and $100 for the same number of cards, but as discussed some people prefer their templates to Vistaprints’.
+At moo.com, another online business card service, you are looking at between $50 and $100 for the same number of cards, but some people prefer their templates to Vistaprints’ templates.
 You can use their price calculator here to see exactly how much you are going to pay including shipping.

 View our comparison guide of the top 3 business card providers to learn more about pricing.